 While there are many different categories of nutritious dog food, dehydrated dog food shouldn’t be forgotten.
 Like freeze-dried dog food dehydrated dog food is also minimally processed and are also made with raw and natural ingredient without the additives found in regular dog food.
 With dehydrated dog food you are getting quality ingredients that can support your dog’s immune system, bone health and sensitive digestion without tarnishing the taste.

-Knowing how to shop by your dog’s breed size and dietary restrictions is just as important as choosing the category of dog food your dog needs.
+Knowing how to shop by your dog’s breed size and dietary restrictions is just as important as choosing the category of nutritious dog food your dog needs.
 This will help create a nutrition plan fit for your pup.
 Giving them the proper dry and wet dog food and nutrition, they need.

 Puppy Dog Food – When your puppy is in their early stages of development, they have a specific nutrition plan and meals to support their growing bodies.
 Their formulated puppy dog food is packed with additional nutrients giving them extra protein that helps sustain bone and muscle health.
 While it isn’t uncommon for dog owners to feed their puppies adult dog food it can hinder your dog’s growth since adult dog food is formulated to maintain their health rather than supporting development.

 - Adult Dog Food – Once your dog reaches their adult stages their dog food changes as well instead of supporting growth this formulated dog food is meant to main and keep their happy and healthy lifestyle.
 Sometimes this includes food that supports their brain health, high energy dog food, immune support and additional vitamins & minerals.
 It is important to know when your dog needs to transition to adult dog food.
 Small dogs reach physical maturity between 10-12 months of age.
 Medium dogs reach physical maturity between 12-16 months of age and large dogs can take up to two years before they reach physical maturity.
-Most dog food companies recommend you should stop feeding your dog puppy food at age 1.
+Most wet and dry dog food companies recommend you should stop feeding your dog puppy food at age 1.